 After you’ve celebrated American heros and their massive productions, do watch this humble offering from late Rajesh Pillai.
 A brilliant director who could have done so much for Indian cinema.

 Mohul is Senior Editor with Trak.in & Social Media Manager at APN News Channel.
-When he’s not writing, he can be found at a movie theatre.
-You can also find him at Facebook.com/mohulghosh
+When he’s not writing, you’ll most likely find him at a movie theatre.
+You can also find him at fb.com/mohulghosh